Dominating Set Knapsack: Profit Optimization on Dominating Sets: Results on Classical NP-hardness

 In the other direction, let us assume that the \dosknapsack instance is a \yes instance with $\UU\subseteq\VV$ be a \dos such that $\sum_{v\in \UU} w(v) \le s$ and $\sum_{v\in \UU} \alpha(v) \ge d$.
 Let us consider a set $\II=\{i: i\in[n], v_i\in\UU\}$.
 We now have

-Hence, the \kp instance is a \yes instance. \end{proof}} The star graph with $n$ nodes has a tree structure with one central vertex connected with other $n-1$ vertices so that each vertex has a degree 'one' except the central vertex.
-So, we proved that for a graph class with a particular tree structure, \dosknapsack is weakly \NPC.
-Now, we explore the results for Trees.
-We provide a dynamic programming-based Pseudo-polynomial time algorithm for Trees.
-The theorem is as follows: \begin{theorem} There is a pseudo-polynomial time algorithm of \dosknapsack for Trees with complexity $\OO(n \cdot min\{s^2,(\alpha(V))^2\})$, where $s$ is the size of the knapsack and $\alpha(V)=\sum_{v\in\VV}\alpha(v)$. \end{theorem}
+Hence, the \kp instance is a \yes instance. \end{proof} We proved that for graphs like star graphs with a particular tree structure, \dosknapsack is weakly \NPC.
+Now, we explore the results for trees.
+We provide a dynamic programming-based Pseudo-polynomial time algorithm for trees.
+The theorem is as follows: \begin{theorem} There is a pseudo-polynomial time algorithm of \dosknapsack for trees with complexity $\OO(n \cdot min\{s^2,(\alpha(V))^2\})$, where $s$ is the size of the knapsack and $\alpha(V)=\sum_{v\in\VV}\alpha(v)$. \end{theorem}